niclasmattsson/Supergrid/README.md

 # Supergrid.jl

-A capacity expansion model of the electricity system for arbitrary world regions, written in Julia 1.x.
+A capacity expansion model of the electricity system for arbitrary world regions, written in Julia.

 ## Installation